garrybodsworth/djugl-talk-june2017/PITCHME.md

 ## Backend
 - Can't enumerate
 - Use Django user model
+- Passwords needed converting
 - Better HTML emails
 - 1000s of lines into dozens
 Note:
-- I did a version which ran teh original frontend on top of Python.
+- I did a version which ran the original frontend on top of Python.
 Kind of worked but kept getting API "surprises"
 - During development there was the huge vulnerability found in the PHP mail package
 ---
 ## Frontend